astropy/photutils/docs/photutils/psf.rst

     ``x_0``, ``y_0``, ``flux_0`` for the initial guesses.
-    Although this convention implies that the columns have to be renamed along the process, it has the advantage of clarity so that one can keep track and easily differentiate from where input/outputs came from.
+    Although this convention implies that the columns have to be renamed along the process, it has the advantage of clarity so that one can keep track and easily differentiate where input/outputs came from.

 Basic Usage
 ^^^^^^^^^^^

-The `~photutils.psf.DAOPhotPSFPhotometry` is the core class that implements the DAOPHOT algorithm for performing PSF photometry in crowded fields.
+`~photutils.psf.DAOPhotPSFPhotometry` is the core class that implements the DAOPHOT algorithm for performing PSF photometry in crowded fields.
 It basically encapsulates the loop "FIND, GROUP, NSTAR, SUBTRACT, FIND..." in one place so that one can easily perform PSF photometry just by setting up a `~photutils.psf.DAOPhotPSFPhotometry` object.

-This class and all of the classes it *uses* for the steps in the process are implemented in such a way that they can be used callable functions.
+This class and all of the classes it *uses* for the steps in the process are implemented in such a way that they can be used as callable functions.
 The actual implementation of the  ``__call__`` method for `~photutils.psf.DAOPhotPSFPhotometry` is identical to the ``do_photometry`` method (which is why the documentation for ``__call__`` is in